shavet-akiya/CriticalFail/README.md

 Developers: Team Critical Fail

 Application Overview:
-The Dungeon Scribe is an AI-powered tool designed to enhance the Dungeons & Dragons (D&D) tabletop role-playing experience.
+Dungeon Scribe is an AI-powered tool designed to enhance the Dungeons & Dragons (D&D) tabletop role-playing experience.
 It captures real-time audio from game conversations and converts it to text using Whisper.
 It organises events, characters and their interactions, and locations for multiple D&D campaigns.
-The application emphasizes data security and ethical AI usage, ensuring user data autonomy and privacy.
+The application emphasises data security and ethical AI usage, ensuring user data autonomy and privacy.

 Features: